-The implications of the latter proof are important for two reasons.
+The implications of the latter proof are important for three reasons.
 First, this facilitates the study of the change in the equilibrium structure as a function of the cost C as discussed in the following paragraphs.
-Second, it enables immediate determination of whether or not the external information is purchased by the auctioneer for any given setting - the information is necessarily purchased if there exists R such that $EB(R, \emptyset) > ER(\emptyset, \emptyset)$, and not purchased otherwise.
-This is because there is always an Equilibrium (Theorem 1) and unless (\emptyset, \emptyset) is stable, the equilibrium is different than (\emptyset, \emptyset) .
+Second, it enables immediate determination of whether or not the external information is purchased by the auctioneer for any given setting - the information is necessarily purchased if there exists R such that $U(R, \emptyset) > u(\emptyset, \emptyset)$, and not purchased otherwise.
+This is because there is always an equilibrium (according to Corollary 1) and unless (\emptyset, \emptyset) is stable, the equilibrium is different than (\emptyset, \emptyset) .
+Finally, it suggests that at the point of switching from purchasing to not purchasing the information, the auctioneer's expected benefit necessarily does not decrease by switching to not purchasing the information (which is equivalent to not having the information provider in the market in the first place).

-4.5 The Effect of the Information Cost
+3.5.
+The effect of the information cost

 Based on the equilibrium analysis that was introduced in the former section, we now analyze the effect of the cost of obtaining the information (C) on the equilibrium structure.
-This analysis is mostly important for a self-interested information-provider whenever required to price her services.
 We begin with Proposition 1 that states that once a solution becomes unstable due to the cost of obtaining the information, it will remain unstable for any greater cost C.

 Proposition 1.
-If a solution (R,R), where $R \neq \emptyset$, is not stable for a cost C then it is necessarily not stable for C' > C.
+If a solution (R, R), where $R \neq \emptyset$, is not stable for a cost C then it is necessarily not stable for C' > C.